MacGH23/BatteryScript_ABCDs/README.md

 Only the CAN wires are needed to install additionally.
 See manual of the device where the CAN PINs are.

 Lumentree devices uses a normal RS232 interface with modbus protocol.<br>
-Easiest methode to connect is a simple USB to RS232 adapter.
+Easiest methode to connect is a simple USB to RS232 adapter.<br>
+But see also Lumentree installation hints, because of Pin 9! <br>

 JKBMS is optional.
 You have to use the original JK RS485 adapter and connect it to a RS485 interface at the Raspberry. <br>
 Use the Waveshare CAN/RS485 HAT.
 Especially if you also use a CAN device.